alexk99/the_router/conf_options2.md

 	hqos set profile 1 tc 2 rate 15 M wrr weights 1 1 1 1
 	hqos set profile 1 tc 3 rate 15 M wrr weights 1 1 1 1
 	hqos set profile 1 tc 4 rate 15 M wrr weights 1 1 1 1

+### hqos add port

+Creates a hqos port.

+	hqos add port <port-number> rate <rate> mtu <mtu> frame overhead <frame-overhead> queue sizes <queue sizes>

+ - port-number is number or id of a new hqos port.
+Valid values are 0 - 15.
+ - rate is a rate of an egress ethernet port.
+Typical value is 10 G.
+ - mtu is packet's MTU.
+Typical value is 1522.
+ - frame overhead is packet's frame overhead that takes into account Start of Frame Delimiter, Frame Check Sequence and other packet's fields.
+Typical value is 24.
+ - queue sizes - list of TC's queue sizes.
+Each traffic class has 4 queues of the same size.

+Example:

+	hqos add port 0 rate 10 G mtu 1522 frame overhead 24 queue sizes 64 64 64 64

+### hqos add port subport

+Creates a subport for the hqos port.
+Currently only one subport per port is supported.

+	hqos add port <port-number> subport <subport-number> rate <rate> size <size> tc period <tc-period>

+- port-number is number of an already created hqos port.
+- subpor-number is number of a new subport.
+- rate is traffic shaping rate of subport.
+It's the upper limit for traffic going through subport's pipes.
+- size - is the subport's bucket size.
+Typical value is 1000000.
+- tc-period - is time period that should elapse since the last credit update in order for the subport's bucket to be awarded credits. typical values is 40.

+Example:

+	hqos add port 0 subport 0 rate 150 M size 1000000 tc period 10

+### hqos set port subport

+Sets traffic classes parameters of the subport.
+By default all subport's TC rates are equal to the subport's rate.

+	hqos set port <port-number> subport <subport-number> tc <tc-number> rate <rate>

+Example:

+	hqos set port 0 subport 0 tc 1 rate 150 M
+	hqos set port 0 subport 0 tc 2 rate 100 M
+	hqos set port 0 subport 0 tc 3 rate 50 M
+	hqos set port 0 subport 0 tc 4 rate 50 M

+### hqos add port subport pipes

+Creates a number of pipes of a particular profile for a port's subport.

+	hqos add port <port-number> subport <subport-number> pipes <number-of-pipes> profile <profile-id>

+Example:

+	hqos add port 1 subport 0 pipes 40000 profile 1

 ## Range commands